Xananax/gridsome-reactive/README.md

 If you'd like, run `yarn clean` to remove all Gridsome caches

+## Configuration

+If you don't want to get too much into details, `content/data.yml` has all the common options you might need.

 ## Images Handling

 to cater for Netlify & co, images that are in `static/images` will be automatically picked up in markdown files, both in the frontmatter, and in image tags.